njanirudh/Research-Development-HBRS/src/README.md

 definitions are missing.

-#### Note : The relevant tutorial links for each of the task are in the .ipynb or .py files
+#### Note : The relevant tutorial and model links for each of the task are in the .ipynb or .py files